curtiskaler/file-switch/README.md

 ## <a name="purpose"></a>Purpose

-Suppose your final, bundled application uses variables in `environment.ts`, but those variables might change depending on whether you're in a development environment, or production.
-So you have want to keep a few different files around and swap them in and out depending on whether you're running in `dev` or `prod`.
+Suppose your final, bundled application uses variables in `environment.ts`, but those variables might change depending on whether the environment you're working on is development or production.

+So you want to keep a few different files around (e.g., `environment-dev.ts` and `environment-prod.ts`) and swap them in and out depending on whether you're running in `dev` or `prod`.

 You might have a folder structure like this:
 ```